 There is a lot to love on Sentosa Island, and we will cover a few of the incredible attractions here separately – but being located only 15 minutes from the central business and shopping districts of Singapore, there is no excuse not to pop in and see what all the fuss is about.

-There is so much more to discover on Sentosa Island, however, and it can get pretty pricey, but to make a day – or more – of your time here the Sentosa FUN Pass offers unlimited fun at an affordable price with loads of alluring attractions await you: from 4D Adventureland to Megabounce and the world famous S.E.A Aquarium.
+There is so much more to discover on Sentosa Island, however, and it can get pretty pricey, but to make a day – or more – of your time here the Sentosa FUN Pass offers unlimited fun at an affordable price with loads of alluring attractions await you: from 4D Adventureland to Megabounce and the world-famous S.E.A Aquarium.

 Desserts in Singapore are serious business, and no one knows that more than the guys at Sunday Folks – a charming café with modern design, and an array of artisan desserts from soft-serve ice cream to cakes.
-Wonderful stories and flavors inspire the handcrafted ice creams and sweets from around the world – and always changing so there is a reason to visit no matter how many times you stopover in Singapore.
+Beautiful stories and flavors inspire the handcrafted ice creams and sweets from around the world – and always changing, so there is a reason to visit no matter how many times you stopover in Singapore.

 Whether it is a rare single-origin cacao harvested from Madagascar or sea salts hand-drawn by salt-makers in England, every ingredient kindles their passion for bringing back the craft of dessert making – and we have yet to try anything on the menu that left us disappointed.
-On our last visit the Earl Grey Lavender Ice Cream was life-affirming, but for a beloved classic, you can’t go past the Sea Salt Gula Melaka Ice Cream on some freshly-baked waffles!
+On our last visit, the Earl Grey Lavender Ice Cream was life-affirming, but for a beloved classic, you can’t go past the Sea Salt Gula Melaka Ice Cream on some freshly-baked waffles!

-Step into your time machine and get ready to head back to 1960s Singapore with an adventure to the rustic, unspoilt charm of Pulau Ubin, Home to leafy green, wild, nature, distinct habitats and the last authentic kampong (‘village’ in Malay) in Singapore, Pulau Ubin is an island apart that provides travelers with a glimpse into The Lion City’s past.
+Step into your time machine and get ready to head back to 1960s Singapore with an adventure to the rustic, unspoiled charm of Pulau Ubin, Home to leafy green, wild, nature, distinct habitats and the last authentic kampong (‘village’ in Malay) in Singapore, Pulau Ubin is an island apart that provides travelers with a glimpse into The Lion City’s past.

 Shaped like a boomerang, this 1,020-hectare island is home to the Chek Jawa Wetlands, one of Singapore’s richest ecosystems outside of Orchard Road, but is so easy to get to – just a 10-minute bumboat ride from Changi Point Ferry Terminal.
-Hike or hire a kayak and explore to your hearts content the rich ecosystems here including the famous intertidal flats comprises coral reefs, which are home to extensive marine wildlife, such as octopuses, starfish, sand dollars, sponges and cuttlefish.
+Hike or hire a kayak and explore to your hearts content the rich ecosystems here, including the famous intertidal flats comprises coral reefs, which are home to extensive marine wildlife, such as octopuses, starfish, sand dollars, sponges and cuttlefish.

 Best avoided on the weekends when hordes of locals flock here to escape the city, but a perfect weekday day trip offering a captivating, largely authentic experience right down to the occasional whiffs of wildlife.
 You can explore on your own, opt for biking adventure on the quiet country roads and tracks or follow certified instructors along with a sea-and-mangrove route in kayaks.
 There are no wrong choices here!